By using this site, you agree to the Privacy Policy and Terms of Use.

 Why does the liver recover faster than muscle after exercise?

-The liver can process both glucose and fructose simultaneously through separate transporter systems, while muscles primarily rely on GLUT4-mediated glucose transport.
+According to the Journal of Physiology study (PMID: 40836481), the liver can process both glucose and fructose simultaneously through separate transporter systems, while muscles primarily rely on GLUT4-mediated glucose transport.
 This gives the liver a significant metabolic advantage in glycogen synthesis rates when consuming sucrose-based carbohydrates.

 How much carbohydrate do athletes need for optimal recovery?